SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 in 1729.

 I'm really tempted to coin the neologism "depontificated" (thrown over the bridge) in parallel to "defenestrated" (thrown out the window).
-But I'm kind of starting to like old Jan Nepomuk, so let's not make too much fun of the occasion of his death.
+(See comment below from one more competent than me in these matters.
+The relevant word would be "depontation", from _d&emacr;pont&amacr;re_.)
+But I'm kind of starting to like old Jan Nepomuck&yacute;, so let's not make too much fun of the occasion of his death.

 ## The Weekend Conclusion